XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/configure-a-private-server.md

 As an additional precaution, you should configure your firewall to block incoming connections to your private server from servers that are not your specific peers.
 If you are running proxy servers, [forward peer ports](forward-ports-for-peering.html) through your firewall to the proxies, but **not** to the private peer.
 The exact details of how to configure this depend on what firewall you use.

 Be sure the firewall **does not block** outgoing HTTP connections on port 80.
-The default configuration uses this to download the latest recommended validator list from **vl.ripple.com**.
+The default configuration uses this port to download the latest recommended validator list from **vl.ripple.com**.
 Without a validator list, the server does not know which validators to trust and cannot recognize when the network reaches a consensus.

 ## See Also